 To get to Palangan it is easiest to hire a taxi or use a combination of taxi and local transport.
 There are frequent local buses from Sanandaj to Kamyaran and back (1 -2 hours).
 From Kamyaran you can walk to the taxi/ bus stand to Palangan.
 There is a local bus to Palangan that is very infrequent and takes a long time.
 My advice is to hire a taxi from Kamyaran as return transport from Palangan is also rare.

+I started my journey to Iranian Kurdistan from Tabriz.
 To read more about everything to see and do in Tabriz you can read my post about the best of Tabriz: a warm welcome to Iran.

 My next stop was to Kermanshah & Hamedan: history in Central Iran.